tomaspietravallo/sparkar-scripting-workshop/speaker-files/test.md

 > Solution is only a sample, there are **many** possible solutions

 > This test was deliberately made easier than the practice test

+> The answers told me more than whether participants got to the correct result.
+I was able to infer some of the reasoning they all did, and what they did to help themselves get to the answer (adding comments/logging values/etc).
+Again, the point of the test wasn’t to get the “right answer” from the beginning